 Smoking isn't bad for you if you do it occasionally... the problem is the people who...

 Actually smoking is bad, whether or not you smoke.
 Because it can affect other people.
+(But GoTo can affect other people working on the same code as well!)
 The problem of Goto is if you use it too much.
 A good program language should have goto as well as other structured programming, so much that you should hardly ever need goto command.